astoeckel/pykinsim/README.md

 PyKinSim ‒ Python Kinematic Chain Simulator
 ============================================

-***PyKinSim* is a small Python library for simulating rigid kinematic chains, such as pendulums, robotic arms, or skeletons.** *PyKinSim* uses Lagrangian mechanics to accurately simulate the effects of gravity, as well as the preservation of momentum.
+***PyKinSim* is a Python library simulating rigid kinematic chains, such as pendulums, robotic arms, or skeletons.** *PyKinSim* uses Lagrangian mechanics to accurately simulate the effects of gravity, as well as the preservation of momentum.
 It features a simple API for the description and simulation of